parryc/thevoid/templates/leflan/language_lithuanian.md

 ## Pronominal Adjectives

-Pronominal (sometimes just "nominal") adjectives serve two functions: they can act as a way of emphasizing the adjective (ex. the _red_ one) or standing in place of the noun in its entirety (ex. the _red one_).
+Pronominal (also known as "definite" or "norminal") adjectives serve two functions: they can act as a way of emphasizing the adjective (ex. the _red_ one) or standing in place of the noun in its entirety (ex. the _red one_).
 In English, this distinction is not entirely clear, but as seen in the preceding examples, mostly corresponds with the use of "the" before an adjective+noun pair.

 As with normal adjectives, pronominal adjectives also match in case, gender, and number.
 The declensions for pronominal adjectives are based on the adjectival declension.
 That is, a first declension adjective follows the first declension list below.
 Third declension adjectives cannot form pronominal adjectives.